Trauma Informed Massage

 Even as your nervous system softens, trauma responses can arise.
 Skilled support ensures these moments are safe

-Living in a body whose nervous system is in a constant state of hyper arousal and hyper awareness is literally and figuratively exhausting.
+Living in a body whose nervous system is in a constant state of hyper arousal and hyper awareness takes its toll.
 That’s why minimising exposure to unnecessary sensory experiences or stimulants is sometimes just easier.
 At the other end of the coping line, numbness can set in like dry rot.
 And that can be a tricky thing to navigate too, because there’s an almost super hero like immunity to stress, and then we can throw ourselves into repeatedly risky situations to feel something, anything.
 And I can also speak with experience to that too.

 You see, trauma and recovery, or post traumatic growth, is not a logical, straight, step by step path.
 It is messy, uncoordinated, non-linear and you can find yourself going backwards as much as you can sideways, as much as you can forwards.
 And sometimes you are just stood stock still unable, or unwilling, to move anywhere.
 And that is also just effort.